hatsu3/curator-v2/scripts/pgvector/README.md

 Copy Format (bulk)
 - copy_format: binary (default) or csv.
 No auto-fallback; if binary is unsupported in your environment, rerun with --copy_format csv.
+- create_gin: set to false to suppress creating GIN(tags) during bulk load (useful for boolean schema DB or when timing GIN build separately).

 Examples
 - Real bulk (prefilter; build GIN timing):